Tissue Doppler echocardiography

-Pulsed-TDE — Pulsed-TDE is available on most commercial echocardiography systems.
+Pulsed-TDE — Pulsed-TDE is available on all contemporary commercial echocardiography systems.
 The details of TDE set-up are unique to each system, but TDE is generally executed though a system preset feature.
 Operation is then very similar to routine pulsed-Doppler, with adjustments of the scale and sweep speed to optimize the spectral display, similar to pulsed-Doppler of blood flow.
-The gate of the sample volume is usually opened to 1 cm and directed to assess the region of interest.
-Routine color flow instrumentation uses the autocorrelator technique to calculate and display multigated points of color-coded blood velocity along a series of ultrasound scan lines within a two-dimensional sector .
+The gate of the sample volume of pulsed-TDE is usually opened to 1 cm and directed to assess the region of interest that is most commonly the mitral annulus.
+For color-TDE, routine color flow instrumentation uses the autocorrelator technique to calculate and display multigated points of color-coded blood velocity along a series of ultrasound scan lines within a two-dimensional sector .
 Color-coded blood velocity data are then superimposed on conventional gray scale two-dimensional images in real time.

 - Sutherland GR, Stewart MJ, Groundstroem KW, et al. Color Doppler myocardial imaging: a new technique for the assessment of myocardial function.
 J Am Soc Echocardiogr 1994; 7:441.